massovercharge/HomeServer/README.md

 ```
 mount UUID={paste uuid} /mnt/path/to/empty/folder
 ```
 3a.
-To have linux automatically mount the disk on reboot, add the line to the fstab file:
+To have linux automatically mount the disk on reboot, add the line to the fstab file (/etc/fstab):
 ```
 UUID={paste uuid} /mnt/path/to/empty/folder ext4 defaults 0 0
 ```